ENHANCE-PET/FALCON/README.md

 ## ⛔️ Hard requirements

-The entire program has been *ONLY* tested on **Ubuntu linux OS and Mac OS**.
-There are no special hardware requirements for running falcon.
+The entire program has been *ONLY* tested on **Ubuntu linux OS and Mac OS** and with **Python version >= 3.8** There are no special hardware requirements for running falcon.
 Just remember that the speed of ```falcon``` increases with the number of CPU cores, as greedy registration library effectively uses all the available cores.

 ## ⚙️ Installation